-Jimmy has a plan for serving you directly and remaining accessible to your needs and concerns as your member of Congress.
+Jimmy is the only candidate with a plan for serving you directly and remaining accessible to your needs as your member of Congress.
 Read more about his Outreach and Accessibility Plan.

 MEET JIMMY FREMGEN